Introduction

 Each attribute set contains a customizable collection of attributes that store the content of your project.
 You can manage these attributes from the management system.
 This is convenient, as you no longer need to edit the application code to change your project.
 Just move all content components that can be changed into attributes.

 Markers cannot contain spaces and cannot start with a digit.
-If you attempt to enter invalid values in the marker field, the system will ignore the input.
+If you try to enter invalid values in the marker field, the system will ignore the input.

 Name